kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 **Driver Self-Review Process:**
 1. Drivers with portal access should sign in using their credentials.
-2. Navigate to "Routes" and select "Management" view.
+2. Navigate to “Routes” and select “Management” view.
 3. Locate their assigned route using search or filter options.
 4. Open the route details drawer to review all assignment information.
 5. Confirm passenger list, timing, and shuttle details before departure.